Make the decision to implement a new perspective when under uncertainty.

 - Follow through on suggested actions or resources.

-- Follow up meetings on academic programs with either Ms. Johnson or Ms. Trempe.
+- Follow-up meetings on academic programs with either Dr. Nepal, Dr. Johnson or Ms. Hipple

 - Be available to meet with students by appointment or walk-in and be responsive to email and telephone inquiries.